Susana Ferrari Billinghurst: Career

 In 1937, Billinghurst became the first woman in South America to earn a commercial pilot's license.
 In 1940, she piloted an amphibious Sikorsky S-43 in a 4,000-mile trip from Panama to Argentina.

 During the 1943 Revolution Day in Argentina, she entered the presidential house with a symbolic bouquet, getting from the new president a historical engagement in favour of women's rights, particularly in the aviation field.

-In November 1943, she made a flight to Uruguay with two other aviators (Elida Carles and Julia Perez Cattoni), officially representing the Argentine government.
+In November 1943, she made a flight to Uruguay with two other aviators (Elida Carlés and Julia Perez Cattoni), officially representing the Argentine government.

 Family

-Billinghurst was of Italian, English, and Irish descent.
-She was the great-granddaughter of Mariano Billinghurst, for whom the city of Billinghurst, Argentina, is named; niece of Argentine aviator Lisandro Billinghurst, and first cousin twice removed of Guillermo Billinghurst, who was the president of Peru.
-Susana was the grandmother of actress Luciana Pedraza, the wife of actor Robert Duvall.
+Billinghurst was of Italian, English and Irish descent.
+She was the great-granddaughter of Mariano Billinghurst, after whom the city of Billinghurst, Argentina, is named; niece of Argentine aviator Lisandro Billinghurst, and first cousin twice removed of Guillermo Billinghurst, who was the president of Peru.
+Susana was the grandmother of actress Luciana Pedraza, the widow of actor Robert Duvall.